 When asked in what ways the government could support their business, access to loans and grants was the number one response (57%), followed by opening up of public data (11%), employment support (7%) and information about procurement data (7%).

-As the government schemes are withdrawn, Sinclair says that the LegalTech community has to “come together to ensure the right support is in place to sustain the growth and adoption of technology so that we can continue to improve the way legal services are delivered.”
+As the government schemes are withdrawn, Sinclair says that the LegalTech community has to “come together to ensure the right support is in place to sustain the growth and adoption of technology.”

 Opportunities for growth